Welcome to the Centre for the Just City

 2. 02

-We value inclusive and meaningful participation in planning and decision-making, recognising that just urban futures can only be built through collective democratic processes.
+Inclusive and meaningful participation in planning and decision-making.
+Just urban futures can only be built through collective democratic processes.

 3. 03

-We embrace diverse ways of living, knowing, and inhabiting space, and we work to amplify voices, experiences, and territorial practices that are often excluded or marginalised.
+Diverse ways of living, knowing, and inhabiting space.
+We amplify voices, experiences, and territorial practices that are often excluded or marginalised.

 4. 04